indygreg/zippylog/doc/zippylogd.md

 Piped logger mode is enabled by adding --piped to the command arguments.
 In piped logger mode, zippylog reads messages to log from a pipe, typically stdin.

-In piped mode, the following arguments have meaning (optional unless specified otherwise):
+In piped mode, the following arguments have meaning:

-* --store <path> - Specifies path to store that we should log to (required)
+* --store <path> - Specifies path to store that we should log to
 * --path <store path> - Specifies a store path to a stream set to which we should write. e.g. "/bucket/set"
 * --piped-lua-file <path> - Path to a Lua file which will be loaded into the process to enhance functionality
 * --piped-lua-max-memory <size> - Size (in kilobytes) that piped Lua interpreter can consume.
 Default is 1024, or 1 megabyte.
 This should be sufficient for normal uses.

+If --store, --path, or --file are not given, output is sent to stdout.

 ## Lua Integration